Solar Cycle Observations: Active Regions (ARs)

 There are two dominant, physical explanations for the origin of Joy's law.
 First, as proposed by \citet{babcock:1961}, the tilt angle observed in the photosphere reflects the directional components of the global magnetic field at depth and is a direct consequence of the ``winding up" of the poloidal field in the solar interior.
 Second, \citet{wang:1991} propose that Joy's law is a result of the Coriolis force acting on flows within the flux tube as it rises through the convection zone.

-Joy's law is weakly adhered to and only becomes obvious after much averaging.
-A study by \citet{wang:1989} with over 2500 bipolar magnetic regions reported that 16.6\% had no measurable tilts, 19\% were anti-Joy, 4.4\% were anti-Hale.
-That is a whopping 39.9\% of regions that were not obeying Joy's law.
-The data are so noisy that Joy's law can not be recovered for Cycle 17 (Cycle 19) in the northern (southern) hemisphere, respectively \citep{mcclintock:2013} The scatter is thought to have a physical origin, the buffeting of flux tubes by convective motions \citep{fisher:1995}.
+Joy's law is a statistical law and only becomes obvious after much averaging.
+A study by \citet{wang:1989} with over 2500 bipolar magnetic regions reported that 16.6\,\% had no measurable tilts, 19\,\% were anti-Joy, 4.4\,\% were anti-Hale.
+That is 39.9\,\% of regions that were not obeying Joy's law.
+The data are so noisy that Joy's law cannot be recovered for Cycle 17 (Cycle 19) in the northern (southern) hemisphere, respectively \citep{mcclintock:2013} The scatter is thought to have a physical origin, the buffeting of flux tubes by convective motions \citep{fisher:1995, weber:2011}.
+In addition to the high scatter of tilt angles, the expansion of the sunspot group along its major axis is observed with the possibility of differential rotation acting on the poleward and equatorward spots accordingly \citep{gilman:1986, schunker:2020}.

 Simulations of thin flux tubes rising through the convection zone with the Coriolis force acting on flows within the flux tube have been able to recreate both Joy's law and its scatter \citep{d'silva:1993, fan:2009, weber:2011} with scatter increasing for flux tubes that spend a longer time rising.
-Thin flux tube modeling has become less popular with the rise of 3D global dynamo modeling capability.
-While the results of the 3D models show some promise of producing bipolar magnetic regions that adhere to Hale and Joy's law \citep{nelson:2013}, there is certainly no consensus as to which models most accurately represent solar conditions and recreate tilt angle distributions.
+Results from 3D dynamo models show some promise of producing bipolar magnetic regions that adhere to Hale and Joy's law \citep{nelson:2013}; there is certainly no consensus as to which models most accurately represent solar conditions and recreate tilt angle distributions.

+Various forms of Joy's law are reported in the literature including the following where $\gamma$ is the tilt angle and $\theta$ the latitude:

+The reported best-fit values for slope, $m$, and intercept, $c$, depend on the solar cycle, instrument, type of data (white-light or magnetogram), and sampling techniques used for the determination of the tilt angles.
+Note that some researchers force the fits through zero, $c=0$, while others allow a $y$-intercept that is non-zero.
+For a few examples, \citet{wang:1991} report Joy's law in the form of Equation \ref{Eq:JL1} with $m=0.48$ and $c=0.03$, \citet{norton:2005} use Equation \ref{Eq:JL2} with $m=0.2$ and $c=0.2$, \citet{tlatova:2018} uses Equation \ref{Eq:JL4} with $m=0.2$ and $k=2.8$. \citet{Li:2018} comprehensively reports fits to the forms of Equations \ref{Eq:JL1}\,--\,\ref{Eq:JL3}.
+These are only a few examples, as it is beyond the scope of this review to report an all-inclusive list of Joy's law fits.